dart-archive/www.dartlang.org/src/site/polymer/reference/error-messages/index.markdown

     shadow-dom.
 Polymer will do an xhr request for the stylesheet and inject an inline style with its contents in each place this stylesheet occurs.

-3. *Worst*: Opt into multiple inlining in your pubspec.yaml:
+3. Opt into multiple inlining in your pubspec.yaml:

         transformers:
         - polymer: